-As the name suggests, the Short Haircut is a cool, short-all-over look and extends the time between salon visits.
+As the name suggests, Havanese short haircuts give a cool, short-all-over look and extend the time between salon visits.
 Of course, if you are doing your own clipping then the right clippers are essential for this.
 Check out this popular video in which a groomer demonstrates how to go about managing the short hair cut for the Havanese breed:

 A grooming harness

 I’m sure you would agree that having a dog restraint harness makes all the difference.
 The groomer in the video would not have been able to keep her doggy client relatively still for the length of the session without it.

 A harness can make all the difference

 What are you currently using for clipping dog toenails?
 If it is a tough job, you might want to review your toenail clipper brand.

 Used blunt clippers won’t “cut it” when it comes to managing nail clipping.
 Make sure you have a good quality pair.